thiagokokada/zit/README.md

 Just remember that this may not work either since ZSH emulation is not perfect.

-### How can I use zit to manage scripts like fasd?
+### How can I use Zit to manage scripts like fasd?

-If you want to use zit to manage scripts that should be added to the `PATH` instead of using `source` to load, you can do the following:
+If you want to use Zit to manage scripts that should be added to the `PATH` instead of using `source` to load, you can do the following:

     zit-in "https://github.com/clvv/fasd" "fasd"